charmbracelet/vhs/README.md

 All done!
 You should see a new file called `demo.gif` (or whatever you named the `Output`) in the directory.

-More examples are in the [`examples/`](https://github.com/charmbracelet/vhs/tree/main/examples) directory.

 <img alt="A GIF produced by the VHS code above" src="https://stuff.charm.sh/vhs/examples/demo.gif" width="600" />

+For more examples see the [`examples/`](https://github.com/charmbracelet/vhs/tree/main/examples) directory.

 ## Installation